rgeraldporter/inquiry-monad/README.md

 ### `.breakpoint(f)`

-Run a function `f` only if `fail` has contents.
+Run a function `f` only if the `Fail` list has contents.

 **NOTE: Function `f` must return an `Inquiry`, via the constructor `of`**.

-The `InquiryP` version of this will wait for outstanding Promises to resolve.
+The `InquiryP` and `InquiryF` versions of this will wait for outstanding IOUs to resolve.

 Useful if you'd like to handle `Fail` results early for some reason.